 If you’re new, or relatively new to studying Japanese language, I would strongly, strongly recommend taking Tae Kim’s online Japanese-language course.
-Even if you learned Japanese previously, chances are you might have learned some things wrong, and it’s always good to review the basics, since the basic grammar is (in Tae Kim’s words), very frequently used, and often the hardest to grasp.
+Even if you learned Japanese previously, chances are you might have learned some things wrong (like I did), and it’s always good to review the basics, since the basic grammar is (in Tae Kim’s words), very frequently used, and often the hardest to grasp.
 This has been my experience as a student of Japanese language for years.
 I developed a lot of bad habits and assumptions I started to correct only recently.

 Even if you think you’re familiar with basic Japanese, I highly recommend reviewing it anyway because we can all use some improvement.